VitoCammarata/YTManager/README.md

     git clone https://github.com/VitoCammarata/YTManager.git
     cd YTManager
     ```
-3.  **Installa le Dipendenze:**
+3.  **Crea un Ambiente Virtuale e Installa le Dipendenze:**
     ```bash
+    python -m venv venv
+    .\venv\Scripts\activate  # Su Linux: source venv/bin/activate
     pip install -r requirements.txt
     ```

-### Roadmap Futura e Contributi
+### Roadmap Futura

-Questo progetto è in continua evoluzione!
-Ecco alcune delle funzionalità previste:
+Il progetto è vivo e in crescita!
+Le prossime idee includono:
--   Interfaccia Grafica (GUI) per un utilizzo ancora più semplice.
+-   Un'interfaccia grafica (GUI) per un'esperienza ancora più intuitiva.
--   File di configurazione per salvare le impostazioni preferite.
+-   Un file di configurazione per salvare le impostazioni preferite (formato, qualità, ecc.).
--   Download e aggiornamenti concorrenti per gestire più operazioni contemporaneamente.
+-   Una versione per Android e IOS.
--   ...e altro ancora!
+-   ...e molto altro!

 Hai un'idea o hai trovato un bug?
 Apri una **[Issue](https://github.com/VitoCammarata/YTManager/issues)**!
-I suggerimenti sono sempre benvenuti.
+I suggerimenti sono sempre i benvenuti.

 ---

 <a name="english"></a>
-## 🇬🇧 YTManager
+## 🇬🇧 YTManager 2.0

-### Description

-A cross-platform application for simply and robustly downloading and synchronizing your YouTube videos and playlists to local files.

-YTManager allows you to keep a local copy of your favorite content, offering full control over the format and management of your library.
+### Your Personal YouTube Library, Offline and On Your Terms

+YTManager is a simple yet powerful application that lets you download YouTube videos and playlists and save them to your computer.
+Create your personal music and video library, accessible anywhere, without interruptions.

 ### Key Features

-*   📥 **Complete Playlist Management:**
+*   🚀 **Smart Download & Synchronization**
-    *   **Download:** Download an entire playlist, converting each video to your chosen format.
+    *   **Download:** Download entire playlists with a single command.
-    *   **Update:** Synchronize a previously downloaded folder with its online version.
-It adds new videos, removes deleted ones, and reorders files to match the current playlist order.
+    *   **Update:** Synchronize your local folders with online playlists.
+YTManager automatically adds new videos, removes unavailable ones, and reorders your files for you.

-*   🎬 **Single Video Downloads:**
+*   🎬 **Single Videos On the Fly**
-    *   Not just playlists!
-You can quickly download one or more individual videos by providing their URLs.
+    *   Need just one video?
+Paste the URL and quickly download it in your preferred format.

+*   ✨ **Full Control Over Video Quality**
+    *   Choose your desired resolution for your videos, from 360p up to 4K.
+The program will always download the best available quality up to your set limit, optimizing the balance between quality and file size.

+*   🎶 **Automatic Metadata & Cover Art**
+    *   Every file is enriched with essential metadata: Artist, Album (from the playlist title), Date, and Track Number.
+For supported formats, the video's cover art is also included, ensuring a neatly organized and easy-to-navigate media library.

-*   🎧 **Wide Choice of Formats:**
+*   📂 **Wide Format Support**
-    *   Choose the format you prefer.
-YTManager supports both **audio** formats (like `mp3`, `m4a`, `flac`) and **video** formats (like `mp4`, `mkv`).
+    *   Choose the perfect extension for your needs, for both **audio** (`mp3`, `m4a`, `flac`, `opus`, `wav`) and **video** (`mp4`, `mkv`, `webm`).

-*   🖼️ **Cover Art and Metadata Included:**
-    *   For audio formats, the video's thumbnail is **automatically embedded as the file's cover art**, making your music library look beautiful and organized.

-*   🛡️ **Safe and Robust:**
+*   🛡️ **Peace of Mind and Safety**
-    *   The update process is protected by an **automatic backup system**.
-If anything goes wrong, your folder is restored to its original state, so you never lose a file.
+    *   The most delicate operations, like reordering files, are protected by an **automatic backup system**.
+In case of issues, your files are safe.

-**⚠️ Important Note:** The application works exclusively with **public or unlisted playlists and videos**.
-Private content is not supported because the application does not implement a login system, thus guaranteeing user privacy by not requiring access to your YouTube account.
+*   🧹 **Clean Data Management**
+    *   Want to start fresh?
+A simple menu option lets you **safely delete all application configuration data**, without ever touching your downloaded media files.

 ### How to Use

 1.  **Download the latest version** from the [**Releases**](https://github.com/VitoCammarata/YTManager/releases) section of this repository.
-2. Choose the appropriate file for your operating system.
-3. Place the executable in the folder where you want to store your downloads.
+2. Place the executable file in the folder where you want your downloads to be saved.
-4. Run the program and follow the on-screen instructions:
+3. Run the program and follow the simple on-screen instructions.
-    *   **On Windows:** Double-click the `YTManager.exe` file.
-A terminal will automatically open to interact with the program.
+    *   **Windows:** Double-click `YTManager.exe`.
-    *   **On Linux:** Open a terminal in the folder where you placed the file and run it with the command `./YTManager`.
+    *   **Linux:** Open a terminal and run it with `./YTManager`.

-### Behind the Scenes

-To ensure safe operation, YTManager creates several support files and folders within your playlist directories.

--   **State File (`.json`):** In each playlist folder, a hidden state file (e.g., `.PlaylistName.json`) is created.
-This file is fundamental for synchronization.
-On Windows, this file might be visible by default.

--   **Temporary Folder (`.tmp`):** During a playlist download, files are processed in a temporary folder which is automatically deleted once the process is complete.

--   **Intermediate Download Files:** During the download process, you will see various temporary files (e.g., video streams `.mp4`, audio `.m4a`, or cover art `.webp`) appear in the folder. **These files are essential for creating the final output file.**

--   **Backup Folder (`.bak`):** During an "Update," a backup copy of the playlist is created.
-In case of errors, your files are restored from here.

-**⚠️ Warning:** To ensure the program works correctly and to avoid corrupting downloads, **do not manually modify or delete** any of these files or folders. **Always wait for the program to confirm the completion of the operation.**
+### Important Notes

+*   **Public Content:** The application works with public or unlisted videos and playlists.
+Private content is not supported.
+*   **Configuration Data:** To keep your download folders 100% clean, YTManager now saves all its working files (playlist states, backups, temp files) in a dedicated system folder (`AppData` on Windows, `~/.local/share` on Linux).
+Your downloaded media files are never touched.

 ### For Developers

 If you want to contribute or run the source code:

-1.  **Prerequisites:** Ensure you have **Python 3** and **pip** installed.
+1.  **Prerequisites:** Make sure you have **Python 3** and **pip** installed.
 2.  **Clone the Repository:**
     ```bash
     git clone https://github.com/VitoCammarata/YTManager.git
     cd YTManager
     ```
-3.  **Install Dependencies:**
+3.  **Create a Virtual Environment and Install Dependencies:**
     ```bash
+    python -m venv venv
+    .\venv\Scripts\activate  # On Linux: source venv/bin/activate
     pip install -r requirements.txt
     ```

-### Future Roadmap and Contributions
+### Future Roadmap

-This project is constantly evolving!
-Here are some of the planned features:
+This project is alive and growing!
+Future ideas include:
--   Graphical User Interface (GUI) for even easier use.
+-   A Graphical User Interface (GUI) for an even more intuitive experience.
--   Configuration file to save preferred settings.
+-   A configuration file to save preferred settings (format, quality, etc.).
--   Concurrent downloads and updates to handle multiple operations at once.
+-   Android and IOS app.
--   ...and more!
+-   ...and much more!

+Have an idea or found a bug?
+Open an **[Issue](https://github.com/VitoCammarata/YTManager/issues)**!
+Suggestions are always welcome.
 Have an idea or found a bug?
 Open an **[Issue](https://github.com/VitoCammarata/YTManager/issues)**!
 Suggestions are always welcome.